k1rk3/k1rk3.github.io/about.markdown

 permalink: /about/
 ---

-My name is Kirke and I like computational biology, linguistics, effective altruism and many other things.
+I’m Kirke (/ˈkir.ke/), and this website hosts my writings on topics I find interesting: linguistics, biosecurity, effective altruism, and other things.